IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 #### User Interaction

 In the default, single read-only input configuration, the calendar can be opened by clicking anywhere in the input, including the calendar icon.
-When there are two defined inputs for start date and end date, then input is editable and calendar can be only opened from the calendar icon.
+When there are two separate inputs for start and end date, those are editable and the calendar can be only opened from the calendar icon.

 When the calendar is opened, a range can be selected by choosing the start and end dates.
 Picking the start date will set the same value for the end date until a different end date is chosen.
 In the last case, picking an already selected day will clear selection.